AWS D1.1:2025 · Table 5.11 · Category B

 Why is preheat 225°F for A53 Gr.B at over 2-1/2"?

-The 225°F preheat for A53 Gr.B at over 2-1/2" with GMAW reflects the combination of the steel's hardenability and the increased restraint at this thickness.
-Higher preheat slows the cooling rate in the heat-affected zone, giving diffusible hydrogen more time to escape before the steel transforms to a crack-susceptible microstructure.
+The 225°F preheat for A53 Gr.B at over 2-1/2" when using GMAW reflects the combination of the steel's hardenability and the increased restraint at this thickness.
+GMAW delivers controlled hydrogen levels, but at this thickness the preheat must slow the cooling rate in the heat-affected zone, giving diffusible hydrogen more time to escape before the steel transforms to a crack-susceptible microstructure.

 How do I maintain preheat on very thick plate?